knighthawk754/Interview-questions-for-devops/README.md

 97. uptime: Display the system's uptime.
     Example: `uptime`

 99. free: Display amount of free and used memory.
     Example: `free -h`

+101. To list the top memory-occupying services in Linux.
+     Example: `ps aux --sort=-%mem | head -n 10`